See what the IHS Markit Score report has to say about Texas Roadhouse Inc.

 - Economic output in this company's sector is expanding

-Short interest is moderate for TXRH with between 5 and 10% of shares outstanding currently on loan.
-This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 17.
+Short interest is low for TXRH with fewer than 5% of shares on loan.
+Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 24.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding TXRH are favorable, with net inflows of $3.58 billion.
-Additionally, the rate of inflows is increasing.
+Over the last month, growth of ETFs holding TXRH is favorable, with net inflows of $6.46 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Positive